 17. Is there an option to submit a hard (paper) copy of the Production Fund Application and DVDs containing my previous work and current project footage?

-18. Wait, when is the deadline again?
-Is it possible to get an extension on that?
-The deadline to submit an application is Monday, April 18, 2016 at 11:59pm CST.
-No, it will not be possible to get an extension on that deadline.
+18. Is the application deadline firm or is it possible to get an extension on that?
+The deadline to submit an application is firm.
+It will not be possible to get an extension on that deadline.

 How can I make my project more likely to be funded?
 We're glad you asked.